 If you don’t know, start creating an equipment inventory.
 We’ll want to know:

-When you’re considering the best kind of insurance plan, knowing exactly what property you have helps to identify the right risk coverage needed.
+When you’re considering the best kind of insurance plan, knowing exactly what property you have helps to identify the right risk coverage needed for your situation.

 Differences in Blanket vs. Scheduled Coverage